Updated September 25, 2023

 The ridiculous option: Open an Amazon Advantage account ($99), populate your listing with metadata, claim your book, confirm your orders, cancel your orders, approve the print proof 4 hours in advance of your official publish day, reconfirm your orders with zero units, close and cancel the title, transfer the preorders, and close your account a month later.
 Wow!
 Are you exhausted, yet?

 The sensible option: Use IngramSpark to distribute your print book as a preorder to Amazon and other stores.

-I asked Robin Cutler, Director of IngramSpark at Ingram Content Group, for details on how to distribute your book with preorder status to Amazon and the other retailers they serve.
+I asked Robin Cutler, (now former) Director of IngramSpark at Ingram Content Group, for details on how to distribute your book with preorder status to Amazon and the other retailers they serve.
+There've been some changes since this interview so I've updated the info.

 Q: I understand that IngramSpark distributes pre-orders to Amazon and other online print book retailers.
 Can you tell me how this works?

 A: Preorders make it possible for Ingram’s 39,000+ retailers, libraries, schools, internet commerce companies and other channel partners to order the book in advance of your official On Sale Date.
 Preorders are only available for titles that are in production and set up for distribution at IngramSpark.

 The On Sale Date is the date when retailers can start listing your book for sale.
 If the On Sale Date is in the future, IngramSpark will collect these orders as preorders.

 The Publication Date is date on which a retail consumer or library may take possession of a product.

 Once you enable distribution, information about your book (metadata) goes into the Ingram catalog so that Ingram’s retail and library customers (including Amazon, Barnes & Noble, IndieBound, and other online retailers) can start placing orders for your book.

 Your book will be printed ten days before the On Sale Date so that pre-orders are received on time.